 In the late 1940s, a small group of Palestinian Jews (as they were then called) began attending Geneva’s world-famous medical school, and Mathilde, to her parents’ dismay, became friendly with them.
 She began taking courses in the history of Judaism and also became involved in some of their underground gunrunning enterprises.
 In the summer of 1948, just a few months after the founding of the State of Israel, she married one of those medical students, David Danon.
 Danon was a member of the Irgun; his medical studies and his residence in Geneva were frequently interrupted by his political and military activities.
 Nonetheless, the couple managed, during those years, to coauthor several papers on electron micrography.
 Their daughter, Daphna, was born in Geneva in 1951.
 When Daphna was eighteen months old, their degrees finally completed, the Danons moved to Israel.
 Mathilde had converted to Judaism before her marriage, but in Israel it proved necessary for her to undergo the training, examinations, and ceremony again.

-The marriage did not flourish in Israel, in part because Mathilde was not enthusiastic about the hard life of desert pioneering to which her husband was attracted.
+The marriage did not flourish in Israel, in part because Krim was not enthusiastic about the hard life of desert pioneering to which her husband was attracted.
 In 1953, because of her unusual skills in electron micrography, she had found a job as a research assistant at the newly founded Weizmann Institute in Rehovot.
 She was able to work and care for Daphna because, early on, the institute had created a child-care center for its employees.
 Within a year, Mathilde was promoted to junior scientist (and, subsequently, to research associate) and was living with her daughter in a small apartment on the grounds of the institute, having separated from her husband.

-During her years at Weizmann, Mathilde worked in the laboratory headed by Leo Sachs; she coauthored, with Sachs and others, more than a dozen research papers.
+During her years at Weizmann, Krim worked in the laboratory headed by Leo Sachs; she coauthored, with Sachs and others, more than a dozen research papers.
 The very first of these research studies was the one for which Sachs’s laboratory is probably most famous: “The Diagnosis of Sex Before Birth Using Cells from the Amniotic Fluid.”
 This paper was rushed into print in order to establish priority for this fundamental discovery, which helped lay the foundation for the prenatal diagnostic technique called amniocentesis and the discipline called medical genetics.
-As a result of this work, Mathilde became an expert on the then new techniques of cell culturing.
+As a result of this work, Krim became an expert on the then new techniques of cell culturing.
 She also did some research on the viruses that cause some forms of cancer.

 In 1957, she met Arthur Krim, a wealthy American, who was a trustee of the Weizmann Institute.
 They married a year later.
 At first, the Krims thought that they could manage to live apart (he in New York, she in Rehovot), but they soon realized that this arrangement was untenable.
 Mathilde Krim and her daughter moved to New York and to an entirely different world.
 At the time of their marriage, Arthur Krim was the president of United Artists, a leading film production studio.
 He was also involved in fund-raising for the Democratic Party and in numerous other philanthropic and policy-related activities.
 His wife fairly quickly became his partner.